FACTBOX-Rifts that divide NATO allies Turkey and United States | Politics

 NEW PRESIDENT President-elect Joe Biden has criticised Erdogan and said the United States should support his political opponents, setting the stage for tensions between the leaders when Biden enters the White House on Jan.
 20.

 Erdogan has said it is too early to comment on the incoming administration.
 "Let Mr Biden take office.
-Once he assumes office, we will surely sit down and discuss certain things with Mr Biden," he told reporters this week.
+Once he assumes office, we will surely sit down and discuss certain things with Mr Biden," he told reporters.

 ALSO READ